Standard Loop

 • Can manipulate the data in the rows that are appended during the loop.
 For example, you can add building blocks like Format Data to transform the format of the data that you are saving.
 Whatever actions your TaskBot takes during a loop iteration, they will all be applied to the same to-be-appended row.

-• Ignores any existing data in your data tables.
+• Ignores any existing data in your tables.
 If you need to refer to the existing data, use variables, which are loop-independent (or, if applicable, select dynamic loop type, see Dynamic Loop).

 • Automatically scrolls if the data is displayed in an endless scroll (unless you select auto-detect option, see here: Auto-Detect Option!).